shiirumini-ms/GEE-Hack-a-thon/README.md

 # Workflow

-_*It is expected that over time, due to the climate in Western Australia and the current drying event occuring that forest coverage will decline over time.*_
+_*.*_

 # Specific hypotheses and predictions

-_*What do you know about this protected area?
-What sort of factors could influence forest cover change in this part of the world?*_
+_*It is expected that over time, due to the climate in Western Australia and the current drying event occuring that forest coverage will decline over time*_

 # Methods